 The 18 hectare Bordeaux vineyard of Cos Labory is planted to 60% Cabernet Sauvignon, 35% Merlot and 5% Cabernet Franc.
 There is a small amount of Petit Verdot planted in the Left Bank vineyard as well.
 On average, the vines are 35 years of age.
 The vines are planted at a density of 8,700 vines per hectare.
 The terroir of Cos Labory is gravel and limestone soil with patches of clay typical of the St. Estephe appellation.

-Much of their vineyard for Chateau Cos Labory is located close to the chateau, next to Chateau Cos d’Estournel, which is across the road, only a stones throw away.
+Much of their vineyard for Chateau Cos Labory is located close to the chateau, next to Chateau Cos d’Estournel, which is just across the road, only a stone’s throw away.
+In fact, they have parcels placed in the middle of the Cos dEstournel vineyard.
 They also have vines placed further north, next to Chateau Lafon Rochet.
-Much of their clay soils is in the area of Lafon Rochet, which as you would expect, is where you find their Merlot vines.
-The property deleafs, but not by hand.
-They use a leaf burning machine which can cause problems.
+Much of their clay soils are in the area of Lafon Rochet, which as you would expect, is where you find their Merlot vines.
+In all, their vineyard is divided into 8 main blocks of vines.
+The property uses machines to deleaf.
+They also use leaf burning machines, which can cause problems.
 The heat from the machine can damage the grape skins as they suffer from the burning.
 At Chateau Cos Labory, they do not practice green harvesting, so yields are quite high, which cuts down on the potential quality.

 Chateau Cos Labory Wine Making